liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-ocv.md

 1. Comment Question
 1. Whether to collect user email

-The Dynamic Survey feature's significance is the changes in the "pop-up" frequency that follows the following rules:
+The enhancement's significance is the changes in the "pop-up" frequency that follows the following rules:

 - **User-level cooldown: 14 days**—This is the waiting period after triggering a survey during which a user cannot see another survey.
 Unlike the earlier feature in which the survey form used to appear 2 weeks after the farm administrator signed in to the Central Administration portal, the Dynamic Survey features displays the survey immediately on the farm administrator signing in to the Central Administration portal and provides a cooldown period of 14 days to the user to fill the survey form, during which the farm administrator cannot see any other survey form.
 - **Survey-level cooldown: configurable**—This is the waiting period after triggering a survey during which a user cannot see the same survey.
 - A survey won't appear again for users who have already submitted.

-You can also disable the survey feature (pre-24H1 feature) for the farm administrators or specific users.
-For information on how to disable this feature, see:
+You can also disable the survey feature (introduced in the 24H1 phase) for the farm administrators or specific users.
+For information on how to disable the survey feature, see:

 - [To disable feedback for current Farm Administrator](#to-disable-feedback-for-current-farm-administrator)
 - [To disable feedback for current Farm](#to-disable-feedback-for-current-farm)